 Youth unemployment sits at 20.6 percent, with higher rates among women and Syrian refugees.

 The World Food Programme (WFP) has been in Lebanon since 2012.
 Leveraging its global experience, innovative tools and extensive networks, WFP works to help vulnerable Lebanese and Syrians ensure they have sufficient, nutritious food throughout the year.
 Traditional assistance in the form of cash transfers to buy food is compounded by longer term activities to enhance the skills and employability of both Lebanese and Syrians, and improve their livelihoods – including by linking smallholder farmers to markets.
 Building on its expertise and tools for large-scale crisis response, WFP is also assisting the Lebanese government develop its social assistance system, and design programmes to promote the equal participation of women in society and the economy.

 These activities – crucial to support Lebanon in reaching Sustainable Development Goal 2 on Zero Hunger and to foster social cohesion and stability in the face of significant straining factors – cannot be pursued in isolation.
 WFP works in partnership with government authorities, other UN agencies, NGOs and the private sector – including a network of 500 local shops that are at the forefront of WFP’s response to the refugee response.

 What the World Food Programme is doing in Lebanon

-WFP runs an e-card system as its primary form of food assistance for vulnerable Syrians in Lebanon who cannot meet their basic food needs.
+WFP runs an e-card system as its primary form of food assistance for vulnerable Syrian and Lebanese families who cannot meet their basic food needs.
 E-cards are loaded each month with US$ 27 per person and can be used to buy food in any of the 500 contracted shops across Lebanon.
-The system allows refugees to choose the makeup of their meals, gives them access to fresh produce and boosts the local economy.
+The system allows refugees to choose the makeup of their meals, gives them access to fresh produce and significantly boosts the local economy.

 Food Assistance for Assets